 Summary of the apprenticeship route

-The Chartered Town Planner apprenticeship can only be taken at an RTPI accredited Planning School and is currently offered by ten universities in England.
+The Chartered Town Planner apprenticeship can only be taken at an RTPI accredited Planning School and is currently offered by the following universities in England.

-If you are currently studying for the Chartered Town Planner Apprenticeship you can find out more about the requirements on here.
+If you are currently studying for the Chartered Town Planner Apprenticeship you can find out more about the requirements here.

 Please note there are different apprenticeship systems across the UK.
 This page has information about apprenticeships in England.
 If you are interested in apprenticeships in the other nations, you can find out more: